 The Student Council consists of the President, Vice President, Secretary, Treasurer, Recreation Manager and Representatives from each academic class (freshman, sophomore, middler, junior and senior).
 Officers are elected by the entire Guam student body.
 A staff advisor must be present at all meetings.
+The Student Council President represents the entire student body as a full voting member on the Academic Senate.

-The Student Council represents the entire student body to the Academic Senate.
-It acts as a channel through which students may make constructive suggestions to the administration.
+Student Council acts as a channel through which students may make constructive suggestions to the administration.
 It also serves an important role by being actively involved in the recreational programs of University functions and programs for special holidays and special activities.